Infinite randomness criticality and localization of the floating phase in arrays of Rydberg atoms trapped with non-perfect tweezers

-In addition to rich equilibrium properties, Rydberg systems have been instrumental in probing many non-equilibrium quantum phenomena.
-Notably, they have served as a testing ground for studying quantum many-body scars \cite{bernien2017probing, turner2018weak, serbyn2021quantum, moudgalya2022quantum}---atypical eigenstates that is believed to violate the eigenstate thermalization hypothesis---and the quantum version of the celebrated Kibble-Zurek (KZ) mechanism \cite{zurek2005dynamics, dziarmaga2010dynamics, keesling2019quantum, wang2025tricritical, soto2024resolving}, which describes the universal scaling behavior of defects generated when a system is driven with a constant rate through a continuous phase transition.
+Beyond equilibrium physics, Rydberg chains have been instrumental in probing many non-equilibrium quantum phenomena.
+Notably, they have served as a testing ground for studying quantum many-body scars \cite{bernien2017probing, turner2018weak, serbyn2021quantum, moudgalya2022quantum}---atypical eigenstates that are believed to violate the eigenstate thermalization hypothesis---and for exploring the quantum version of the celebrated Kibble-Zurek (KZ) mechanism \cite{zurek2005dynamics, dziarmaga2010dynamics, keesling2019quantum, wang2025tricritical, soto2024resolving}, which describes the universal scaling of defects generated when a system is driven with a constant rate through a continuous phase transition.
+This theory predicts that when quenching with a slow rate through a second order phase transition, the density of kinks scales as a power law with the sweep rate:

+where $\mu$ is the KZ critical exponent, which relates the critical exponent $\nu$ and the dynamical critical exponent $z$.

-One of the declared key advantages of Rydberg platforms lies in the control over atomic positions and interaction strengths.
-However, in practice, optical tweezers exhibit inevitable imperfections.
-In particular, fluctuations in atomic positions---especially along the optical axis perpendicular to the plane of the lattice ---introduce an intrinsic level of spatial disorder (see, for instance, the appendix of Ref.\cite{bernien2017probing}).
-Although typically small, such positional disorder can significantly affect interaction strengths and qualitatively modify the critical properties of the chains \cite{wang2025lattice, prodius2025interplay}.
+A key advantage of these platforms is the control over atomic positions and interaction strengths.
+In practice, however, fluctuations of atomic positions inside each tweezer---especially along the axis perpendicular to the plane of the lattice---introduce an intrinsic level of spatial disorder (see, for instance, the appendix of Ref.\cite{bernien2017probing}).
+While typically small, such distortions can qualitatively alter critical behavior \cite{wang2025lattice, prodius2025interplay}.